Gigacore/React-Redux-Sass-Starter/README.md

 ### Components 🔩 Styles 🎨 Action! 🎬

 With all necessary tools in place, all you need to do is start creating React Components, style them and optionally use Redux for the State management.
-It is recommended to use Redux if you are building applications that require interactions between multiple components or that requires pulling data from external source.
+It is recommended that you use Redux if the applications you are building require interactions between multiple components or that requires pulling data from external source.

 All the required code (JS + Sass) goes inside the ```src``` folder.
 Webpack will compile, bundle and output in the ```public``` folder, which you can upload/deploy to the root directory of your web server to publish your app!